eraybasar/pesdk-docs/_guides/ios/v6_5/introduction/configuration.md

 # Configuration

+The PhotoEditor SDK can be customized to fit your needs.
+There are global settings to set things like the background color of the app, but also closures that allow a in-depth customization.
+Please note that by default the tint color determines the color of the icons.
+Of course you are free to override that behaviour.

-In order to configure the PhotoEditor SDK to match your needs, you modify the default configuration.
+In order to configure the PhotoEditor SDK you modify the default configuration.
 The `Configuration` class contains all global settings and nested configurations for each submodule.
 We decided to use a builder-pattern, meaning the properties of any configuration object are read-only.
 The constructor of each configuration class has a parameter for its dedicated builder.
 Hence all default settings of our SDK are set in the default builder classes.